llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 For example, we could specify the result of division by zero as zero, but since we are not really interested in the result, we say it is UB.

-There are two forms of UB in LLVM: immediate UB and deferred UB (undef and poison values).
+There exist two forms of undefined behaviour in LLVM: immediate UB and deferred UB.
+The latter comes in two flavours: undef and poison values.
 The lattice of values in LLVM is: immediate UB > poison > undef > freeze > concrete value.